SeaMonster-Studios/shopify-rescript-build-system/README.md

 10. Be sure to add your `<div>` with the correct id that you're mounting too (determined in `src/Index.re`).
 11. Install node modules from the root directory
     > `yarn`
-12. Build and watch your ReasonML files run, and watch your theme files (via themekit) simply run:
+12. Build and watch your ReScript files run, and watch your theme files (via themekit) simply run:
     > `yarn start`

 When you're done with development to get the smallest bundle file and upload it to Shopify run: